Skip to content

 Metadata Columns

-A checklist of every populated column in your sheet (aside from the thumbnail column).
-Whichever columns you check here are the ones written out by FCPXML Titles and SRT Subtitles below — typically your custom shot code, vendor, or note columns, but you can include any column.
+Select here the columns you want written out by FCPXML Titles and SRT Subtitles below.
+Typically, this can be VFX work, shot description, vendor, or general notes, but you can include any column.

 • ↻ (refresh) — reload columns from the file (use after editing the spreadsheet without restarting Theia).